Ahmd-Tint/GeoFS-SPLR-ARM-AUTO-BRK/README.md

   * +1.0..: V8.5.
   * V7.5: Code wasn't working. +0.1..: V8.6.
 * V8.7: RTO mode should be working now, improved the autoDisarm function.
+* V8.8: Realistic Spoiler System:
+ * When armed && ground contact && spoiler deployed: If disarmed: Automatically retracts spoilers.
+ * When armed and you deploy spoilers airborne.
+They'll be disarmed automatically.
+Irl you can't arm and deploy spoilers at the same time when airborne.